MAJOR GRANTS

 GRANT PAYMENT

-Grant money that remains undrawn will be transferred back to the Cancer Foundation Finland one year after the award decision was notified, unless otherwise agreed with the researcher.
+A grant for which sufficient payment information has not been provided will be transferred back to the Cancer Foundation one year after the award decision was notified, unless otherwise agreed with the researcher.

 GRANTEES’ SOCIAL SECURITY AND NOTIFICATION OBLIGATION

 Mela, the Farmers’ Social Insurance Institution of Finland, provides comprehensive pension cover and social security to farmers and recipients of scientific or artistic grants and scholarships.
-The Cancer Foundation Finland notifies Mela of all grants where grantees have notified that they will work at least four (4) months and whose share of the grant is at least 1,429 euros.
-The team leader shall notify Mela of all team members who are paid grants of at least 1,4290 euros from the leader’s grant and whose research work will take at least four (4) consecutive months.
-More information www.mela.fi/en
+The Cancer Foundation notifies Mela of all grants where the grant period exceeds four (4) months and where the grant is at least 1,501 euros.

 NOTIFYING THE TAX AUTHORITIES

-The Cancer Foundation notifies the tax authorities of the amount in euros of grant money it pays and the personal data of the grantee.
-If a grantee also pays research scholarships or grants to research team members, the authority making the payment (e.g. a university) must notify the tax authorities of the sums paid and the personal data of the recipients.
+The Cancer Foundation notifies the Tax Administration of the amount in euros of grant money it pays and the personal data of the grantee.
+If a grantee also pays research scholarships or grants to research team members, the organisation making the payment (e.g. a university) must notify the Tax Administration of the sums paid and the personal data of the recipients.

-A notification to the tax authorities requires that the recipient has a Finnish personal identity code.
+A notification to the Tax Administration requires that the recipient has a Finnish personal identity code.
 The personal identity code is provided with the payment details via the grant application system.
-More information on grants and tax: https://www.vero.fi/en/individuals/tax-cards-and-tax-returns/income/earned-income/grants/
+Read more on the taxation of grants on the Tax Administration’s website.

 ACCOUNTS STATEMENT

 Grantees provide an accounts statement on the use of the grant using a separate form to which they append the accounting reports.
-The form is available at https://syopasaatio.fi/en/homepage/for-researchers/guidelines-for-grantees/ .
-Recipients of major grants decided in 2023 must provide the accounts statement in February 2027.
+The form is available on the Cancer Foundation’s website.
+Recipients of major grants decided in 2024 must provide the accounts statement in February 2029.

-If there is grant money left over at the end of the grant period, grantees may have the grant period extended by special request to the Cancer Foundation Finland and sufficient justifications.
+If there is grant money left over at the end of the grant period, grantees may have the grant period extended by special (free-form) request and sufficient justifications.
 If the extension is granted, the accounting period is extended correspondingly.

-The Cancer Foundation Finland may require a grant to be returned, if the recipient fails to provide an accounts statement.
-Failure to account for the use of a previously awarded grant might preclude the payment of future grants.
+The Cancer Foundation may require a grant to be returned, if the recipient fails to provide an accounts statement.
+Failure to account for the use of a previously awarded grant may preclude the payment of future grants.

 REPORTING ON RESULTS